joakin/joakin.github.com/_posts/blog/2012-05-28-disconnect.md

 getting more and more exhausted mentally.
 The good thing is that I've learnt to appreciate a good rest.

-There have been several times when I've gotten to do something different, or maybe go on a trip and disconnect completely from work.
+There have been several times when I've gotten to do something different, like going on a trip and disconnecting completely from work.
 It feels so great to have your mind far away from trouble, stress and work entanglement.

 For me, it happens at the gym, on a snow trip of 4 days with some friends,